Piasttorun/JenkinsCICD/README.md

 # cd
 Continuous Delivery is the ability to get changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, safely and quickly in a sustainable way.
 # Jenkins
-Jenkins is a Java-based open-source automation platform with plugins designed for continuous integration.
+Jenkins is a Java-based open-source automation platform with plugins designed for continuous integration and deployment.
 It is used to continually create and test software projects, making it easier for developers and DevOps engineers to integrate changes to the project and for consumers to get a new build
 ## benefits
 Jenkins offers many benefits for implementing CI/CD in IT operations management, such as flexibility, scalability, reliability, security, and collaboration.
 It is highly customizable, with hundreds of plugins that extend its functionality and compatibility with various tools and technologies.
 ## alternatives